t-student/websource/content/post/rethinking01.md

 median(samples)
 {{< /highlight >}}

-## Loss Functions
+# Loss Functions

 A principled way to choose a point estimate is to make use of a loss function, which tells you the cost associated with using a particular point estimate.
 In the water/globe problem, say there is a real life proportion of water covering the globe.
-Now, I tell you a point estimate from the posterior and will $100 if I am right but will lose money proportional to the distance I have from the true value.
-Under this loss function I will minimise my losses by using the median.
-There will be more on loss functions later.
+Now, I tell you a point estimate from the posterior and will $100 if I am right but will lose money proportional to the distance I am from the true value.
+Under this loss function I will minimise my losses by using the **median**.
+There will be more on loss functions in later posts.

-## Sampling to Simulate
+# Sampling to Simulate

 Bayesian models are generative.
 We obtained the posterior probability of our parameter (proportion of water on the globe) and we can use that distribution to simulate data via the binomial distribution we saw earlier: